-The analysis of educational attainment as an outcome includes only people who entered a tertiary institution after they changed hukou; thus those at risk include all hukou-changers who had not entered tertiary education until at least the year following their hukou change, but who were upper secondary school graduates (before or after they changed hukou).
-That is, we exclude those who changed hukou as a result of entering a tertiary institution and also those who changed hukou after they entered a tertiary institution.
-Occupational attainment is measured by whether working in a non-manual occupation at age 30.
+non-manual occupation at age 30.
 Since occupational status tends to increase over one's working life, at least among the well-educated (Sicherman and Galor, 1990; Rosenfeld, 1992; Walder, 1995), it was necessary to fix the age at which we measured occupational status.
 Age 30 was chosen both because careers typically have stabilized by then and because we wanted a date subsequent to most hukou change.
 We exclude people who changed hukou after or in the same year that they entered non-manual occupations.

 Since the measures of self-rated health status and happiness are different in the 2008 CGSS and IMHC data sets, we only use the CGSS data for these two dependent variables.
-In the CGSS sample, self-rated health status is measured by five response categories: 1=very unhealthy (1%), 2=fairly unhealthy (6%), 3=ordinary (23%), 4=fairly healthy (40%) and 5=very healthy (30%); there are also five response categories for happiness: 1=very unhappy (2%), 2=fairly unhappy (6%), 3=ordinary (23%), 4=fairly happy (46%), 5=very happy (23%).
+In the CGSS sample, self-rated health status is measured by five response categories: 1 = very unhealthy (1%), 2 = fairly unhealthy (6%), 3 = average health (23%), 4 = fairly healthy (40%) and 5 = very healthy (30%); there are also five response categories for happiness: 1 = very unhappy (2%), 2 = fairly unhappy (6%), 3 = average happiness (23%), 4 = fairly happy (46%), 5 = very happy (23%).

 The key independent variable in the analysis of the consequences of hukou conversion is based on social origin and type of hukou conversion.
-It is a 4-category variable: 0=people with urban origins (urban hukou at 14); 1=individual converter with urban residence at 14; 2= individual converter with rural residence at 14;

-3=collective converter.
-Other independent variables include current occupation, birth year (or age), gender, marital status, father's occupation, province of residence at 14, province of current residence, whether at least one parent was a party member when the respondent was 14, and whether at least one parent was a cadre/soldier at 14.
+It is a 4-category variable: 0 = people with urban origins (urban hukou at 14); 1 = individual converter with urban residence at 14; 2 = individual converter with rural residence at 14; 3 = collective converter.
+Other independent variables include current occupation, birth year (or age), gender, marital status, father's occupation, province of residence at 14, province of current residence, whether at least one parent was a party member when the respondent was 14, and whether at least one parent was a cadre/soldier when the respondent was 14.
 We also use current education and earnings as controls in some instances.

 We classify occupations into the same five categories as in the analysis of the determinants of hukou conversion.
-However, educational levels are classified in a different way, including (1) primary school or below, (2) lower middle school, (3) upper middle school, and (4) tertiary or above.
+However, educational levels are classified in a different way.
+The categories are (1) primary school or below, (2) lower middle school, (3) upper middle school, and (4) tertiary or above.
 Father's education is coded in the same way as respondents' education.

-Since the IMHC survey did not collect information on parental party membership and the CGSS did not collect information on whether the father was a cadre or a soldier, we imputed values on these two variables for each data set on the basis of the relationships in the other data set, using Stata's MI procedures.
+Since the IMHC survey did not collect information on parental party membership and the CGSS did not collect information on whether the father was a cadre or a soldier, we imputed values on these two variables for each data set on the basis of the relationships in the other data set, using Stata 11's MI procedures.
 Specifically, we imputed (1) whether at least one parent was a party member when the respondent was 14 and (2) whether at least one parent was a cadre/soldier when the respondent was 14, using education, employment status, occupation, type of residence and province at 14, current hukou status and residence, gender, age, household size, whether domestic household, number of siblings, father's education, mother's education, father's and mother's employment status at 14, and father's and mother's occupation at 14.

-4. Determinants of rural-to-urban hukou conversion
+4. Determinants of rural to urban hukou conversion